-Coffs Harbour City Council has been working with the NSW Office of Environment and Heritage (OEH), other government agencies and community representatives to progress the remediation of hydrocarbon-contaminated groundwater affecting an area in Coramba.
+Coffs Harbour City Council has been working with the NSW Environment Protection Authority (EPA), other government agencies and community representatives to progress the remediation of hydrocarbon-contaminated groundwater affecting an area in Coramba.

 Council received grant funding from the NSW Government via its Environmental Trust, to progress the remediation on behalf of the community.